Generative AI can code! What are you going to do about it?

 Please, take this post with a pinch of salt.
 It’s just me, trying to vent out some of my early observations.
 I’m no expert in machine learning or artificial intelligence so, it’s very likely that my perception in regards to this topics is very skewed, naive or simply wrong.

 I’m gonna base my observations on ChatGPT (GPT-3.5) as the lowest common denominator.

 It codes really well when dealing with small scope problems.
 It kind of falls to pieces when actually trying to work with it cooperatively.
 What to I mean by that?
 Typical pair programming exercise is all about exchanging ideas and suggestions with a peer whilst simultaneously working on a problem.
-This can lead to introduction of new features, refactoring of already existing fragments of code or trying out different approaches when debugging.
+This can lead to introduction of new features, refactoring of already existing fragments of code or trying out different approaches when debugging but most importantly it’s the best way to share knowledge per sue.
 At the moment, I don’t see ChatGPT as a reliable partner to work with in that regard.
 As an example, I invented a small problem to implement a process manager in golang:

 Implement a process manager in golang.
 It should have a StartProcess API accepting the command line and its arguments and a StopProcess API - allowing for termination of already running processes.

 Initially, it went really well.
 After a bit of prompting, it sketched out the following code:

 This looks great (on first glance at least) but has some problems.
 Here’s a couple: